Our most frequently asked questions are below. Click on each question to display the answer.

 Q: What is FOIA?

-FOIA is a Federal law that is now over 50 years old.
-It allows individuals, groups, businesses and any person — world wide — to request records from the Federal government agencies.
-FOIA provides that Federal agencies have 20 days to provide records.
-The term “FOIA” can also be used as a verb, meaning that you have “FOIAed” an agency, meaning you sent a Request.
+FOIA is a federal law that is now over 50 years old.
+It allows individuals, groups, businesses and any person – worldwide –to request records from the federal government agencies.
+FOIA provides that federal agencies have 20 days to provide records.
+The term “FOIA” can also be used as a verb, meaning that you have “FOIAed” an agency, in other words you have submitted a request.

 Q: What is your background?

-I’m an attorney, a collaborating attorney with www.FOIAdvocates.com, and I’ve been licensed to practice law since 1982.
-I’ve worked as a Legislative Assistant in the U.S. Congress in Washington, DC, worked as Special Assistant to a U.S. Cabinet member in Washington, DC, worked as a prosecutor, been chair of the board of Lane Community College, worked in private practice as a trial lawyer and environmental lawyer and I’ve served as a State Senator.
-My law practice is limited to representing clients with interests in the Freedom of Information Act, primarily in the United States District Court for the District of Columbia, which is located in Washington, DC.
+I’m an attorney, who has been licensed to practice law since 1982.
+I’ve worked as a legislative assistant in the U.S. Congress in Washington, D.C., worked as special assistant to a U.S. cabinet member in Washington, D.C., worked as a prosecutor, been chair of the board of Lane Community College, worked in private practice as a trial lawyer and environmental lawyer, and I’ve served as a state senator.
+My law practice is limited to representing clients with interests in the Freedom of Information Act, primarily in the United States District Court for the District of Columbia, which is located in Washington, D.C.

 Q: What are the steps in the FOIA process?